Dining Room Art

 Modern dining room art doesn't mean minimalist or stark.
 It means art that fits the way people actually live and entertain now — open-plan kitchens that flow into dining areas, casual Friday-night gatherings as much as formal dinner parties.

-Photographic depth with a painterly quality.
-Estée Austin's compositions use real photography as a starting point, then build layers of texture and atmosphere that give each piece the richness of a painting.
-The result is modern dining room art with substance — detailed enough for close viewing, atmospheric enough to set a mood.
+Our compositions blend painting, installed flowers and photography with layers of texture and atmosphere that give each piece the richness of a painting.
+Modern dining room art with substance — detailed for close viewing and atmospheric to set a mood.

-Browse our Australian art prints for locally-created pieces that bring authentic character to your dining space.
-The art isn't background, it's part of the meal.
+Browse our Australian art prints for locally-created pieces that bring authentic Australian character to your dining space.

 Frequently Asked Questions